 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to thank Adam and Carla Laidlaw for their assistance with sampling Isle Lake in 2014.
-We would also like to thank Jackson Woren, Brittany Kereliuk, and Kara MacAulay who were summer technicians with ALMS in 2014.
-Program Coordinator Bradley Peter was instrumental in planning and organizing the field program.
+We would like to thank Carla & Adam Laidlaw for their assistance with sampling Gull Lake in 2015.
+We would also like to thank Laticia McDonald, Ageleky Bouzetos, and Mohamad Youssef who were summer technicians with ALMS in 2015.
+Executive Director Bradley Peter was instrumental in planning and organizing the field program.
 Mike Bilyk was involved in the training aspects of the program.
 Lisa Reinbolt was responsible for data management.
-This report was prepared by Jackson Woren and Bradley Peter.
-Alberta Environment, the Beaver River Watershed Alliance (BRWA), the Lakeland Industry and Community Association (LICA), and Environment Canada, were major sponsors of the program.
+This report was prepared by Bradley Peter and Alicia Kennedy.
+The Beaver River Watershed Alliance (BRWA), the Lakeland Industry and Community Association (LICA), the Alberta Environmental Monitoring Evaluation and Reporting Agency (AEMERA), and Environment Canada, were major sponsors of the program.